nicholascjones/a-lisp-but-its-kinda-cute/README.md

 INTERACTION
 - At each step, prompts user for clause and prints output from clause.
 Variables remain stored in memory.

+- Uses a Python file prompt rather than traditional Python standardinput in order to make interaction easier for the user.

 - In order to quit, respond 'quit' to the prompt

 FORMATTING: